cyberark/slosilo/README.md

 Slosilo is providing a ruby interface to some cryptographic primitives:
 - symmetric encryption,
-- a mixin for easy encryption of object attributes (WARNING: unauthenticated, see below),
+- a mixin for easy encryption of object attributes,
 - asymmetric encryption and signing,
 - a keystore in a postgres sequel db -- it allows easy storage and retrieval of keys,
 - a keystore in files.